ngambip/Grants_Financial_Analysis/README.md

 ## Data Preparation

 ### Steps:
-- **Export Data**: Extract raw income and expense data from Sage.
+- **Export Data**: Extract raw income and expense data from Sage Accounting Package.
-- **Excel Organization**: Separate income and expense data into different Excel files.
+- **Excel Organization**: Create Categories and Subcategories for income and expense.
 - **Cleaning**: Clean the data in Excel to ensure it’s ready for analysis.
 - **Power BI Import**: Load the cleaned Excel files into Power BI for data modeling and analysis.